alabahji/einstein/README.md

 # fcc-tribute-einstein
-Building my Tribute Page for Free Code Camp Responsive Curriculuum.
+Tribute (Memorial) Page for Free Code Camp Responsive Curriculuum.
 It is learning project not portfolio project where I experiment with my new knowledge of web development.